WRFan/jailbreak10.3.3/README.md

 Another quirk of the iPhone 5s: ipwndfu will run ONCE, if it fails and you try again, the device will exit the DFU mode and you get the "cannot detect device in DFU" mode error.
 So this whole process is very annoying: DFU, try once, fail, get the device out of DFU, put it back into DFU mode, try again, now imagine doing this 40 times in a row!

 So much for the downgrade process.
-Btw, the advantage you have with iPhone 5s, you don't need to have shsh blobs to restore.
+Btw, the advantage you have with iPhone 5s, shsh blobs are not required to restore.
 "What's shsh?"
 Exactly.
 If you just asked yourself this question, this downgrade is for you.
 You lucky guy!

 2. Jailbreak:

 I just downgraded my device and wanna jailbreak!
-What are gonna use?
+What are we gonna use?
 That's the 1 mio $ question.
 I suggest you take a peek into the "jailbreak" and "Docs" folders in this repo, primarily read the provided pdf files to get an idea about KPP bypass and the KPP-less jailbreak variants.
 There are actually two bugs that are exploitable on iOS 10.3.3:

 V0rtex: